RIT-Launch-Initiative/report-template/README.md

 ## Technical Report Template
 The tech report uses `\documentclass[report]{sac}`.
 The major sections and parts of required appendicies are present.
-The report's compilation is controlled by three flags: `\wip`, `\figures`, and `\dwg`.
+The report's compilation is controlled by three options passed to `\documentclass[report, ...]{sac}`: `wip`, `nofig`, and `nodwg`.

-`\wiptrue` compiles all of the "work-in-progress" markers: the section descriptions taken from the (at time of writing, 2023) Rules and Requirements, italicized and in small font, formatting examples (throughout the text and in the first appendix), and a DRAFT watermark.
+`wip` compiles all of the "work-in-progress" markers: the section descriptions taken from the (at time of writing, 2023) Rules and Requirements, italicized and in small font, formatting examples (throughout the text and in the first appendix), a header to make it clear this is WIP mode, and a DRAFT watermark.

-`\figurestrue` compiles the report with figures and tables.
-This is intended to be commented out briefly, to check that the report body satisfies the 25-page text-only limit.
+`nofig` compiles the report without figures and tables.
+This is intended to be used briefly to check that the report body satisfies the text-only page limit.

-`\dwgtrue` compiles the report with drawings.
-This is intended to be used only at the very end, as mechanical drawings substantially increase compilation time and file size.
-If used in conjunction with `\putdrawings{<path>}`, the flag will add the specified PDF, preserving page sizes.
+`nodwg` compiles the report without drawings.
+This is intended to be used for most fo the report's life to save compilation time drastically.
+If used in conjunction with `\putdrawings{<path>}`, the flag will add the specified PDF, preserving page sizes, unless the `nodwg` option is present.

 ## Extended Abstract Template
 Barebones template for Extended Abstracts.